Software Guide16 min read

 7.4 Tracking Accuracy

-The trained model is based on fine-tuned on this dataset to adapt to the specific animal species and experimental conditions.
+The trained model is based on fine-tuned datasets to adapt to the specific animal species and experimental conditions.

 8. Video Batch Processing (to come)